1958

 Fayette County TN Tent City for Evicted Voters (1959-1965)

 Though Blacks in nearby Memphis vote in large numbers, almost no Blacks are registered in Fayette or Haywood counties.
 In 1958, an elderly Black man in Fayette County is falsely convicted by an all-white jury of an alleged murder that occurred 18 years earlier in 1940.
 Jurors are chosen from the pool of voters, and the single registered Black voter is afraid to even show up.
-In response to this travesty of justice, young Black men form the Fayette County and Haywood County Civic and Welfare Leagues and begin a successful voter registration drive.
+In response to this travesty of justice, John McFerren, Harpman Jameson, and other young Black men form Civic and Welfare Leagues in Fayette and Haywood counties and begin a successful voter registration drive.
+Soon Black voters outnumber whites.

 Tennessee Senator Estes Kefauver asks the Red Cross and other agencies to help the evicted Blacks.
-The local Red Cross chapter refuses, saying there is "No need."
+The local all-white Red Cross chapter refuses, saying there is "No need."
 The AFL-CIO donates money.
 Food and clothing are donated by the UAW in Detroit, and volunteer Teamsters drive the supplies south.
 In 1960, the newly formed Student Nonviolent Coordinating Committee (SNCC), the Southern Conference Education Fund (SCEF), the Quakers, and the National Baptist Convention rally national support for the Freedom Villages.

 The NAACP organizes a national boycott of oil companies whose Tennessee stations are refusing to sell gas to Black voters.
 Gulf, Texaco, and others agree to sell gas to Blacks who desperately need fuel for their tractors and trips to Memphis to purchase food.